 The taxis have definitely taken advantage of the area’s recent growth in popularity, as well as the distance between the town and the beach.

-Always make sure to haggle before getting in the taxi though as they’re more than likely to start with an extortionate and unreasonable price.
+Always make sure to haggle before getting in the taxi because they’re more than likely to start with an extortionate and unreasonable price.

 A popular way to get around Tulum is by bike.
 It’s actually one of THE things to do whilst in the town.

 If you’re in Tulum Town then this can be a convenient way to reach the beach area, but do keep in mind it’s about a 5 km cycle.
 You’ll have definitely earnt some tacos by the end of the day!

 Biking around Tulum has been made easy by the relatively flat and well-paved sidewalk that runs along the main road.

 You can hire a bike for around 100 MXN ($5) – 150 MXN ($7.50) a day or if you’re lucky, your accommodation may include bikes for free.